bpmconcept/ping-this/README.md

 Name                            | Description
 :------------------------------ | :---------------------------------------------------------------------------------------
-LdapSearchPing                  | Executes a query on a LDAP server and checks the response SshCommandPing                  | Executes a custom command through SSH and checks either stdout, stderr or exit code
+LdapSearchPing                  | Executes a query on a LDAP server and checks the response

 ### Built-in Alarms